TeodorDyakov/tcp-chat/README.md

 The server spawns a new ClientRequestHadler thread for each new client that connects to it.
 The ClientRequestHandler uses up to two threads.
 One for handling incoming messages and dispatching the messages to the users, and one for file transfer.

+TODO: add persistance to messages
+TODO: add logout ability.
+TODO: check whether a connection is alive before sending message to it